hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 Timing
 ------

 The wICE nodes will be migrated to the new OS in November.
-We forsee a test period for all users until end of October.
+We foresee a test period for all users until end of October.
 The Genius cluster will be decommissioned with the arrival of a new Tier-2 cluster at the end of the year.
 Genius will not be migrated to Rocky 9 anymore.
 The new Tier-2 cluster will be launched with Rocky 9.

 Please use the test period to try out the new OS before the actual migration in order to avoid interrupting your workflow.

-If you are a non-vsc3* user and want to do testing on wICE, please sent a message to the helpdesk to make the test nodes accessible for you.
+If you are a non-vsc3* user and want to do testing on wICE, please send a message to the helpdesk to make the test nodes accessible for you.

 .. note::

    Be aware that toolchains older than 2021a will no longer be available after Genius has been decommissioned.

-As always you can contact hpcinfo@kuleuven in case you have questions or remarks.
+As always you can contact hpcinfo@kuleuven.be in case you have questions or remarks.

 .. _how to test: